5 Things To Consider Before Opening A Joint Bank Account

 While few couples feel totally comfortable talking about money there are emotional benefits for both of you – financial stress is among the top causes of break-ups.

-Brown says it’s important to reframe the conversation about money so that it’s positive, rather than a chore.
+Browne says it’s important to reframe the conversation about money so that it’s positive, rather than a chore.

 “You can reframe it with, ‘How are we going to have the best year yet?’ as a couple and what the money part will look like,” she says.
 “By reframing you’re less likely to get the reaction of, ‘Oh god we’re talking about money again’, to actually, ‘How can money be awesome for us?’”